mordang7/ContextKeep

 -

-Follow the Wizard: The installer will create a virtual environment, install dependencies, and generate a custom configuration file for you.
+Follow the Wizard: The installer creates a virtual environment, installs dependencies, and generates a ready-to-use

 🔌 Configuration